joopringelberg/perspectives-core/technical readme.md

 __NOTE__ do not use the `pulp docs` command.
 It [generates documentation](https://github.com/purescript-contrib/pulp#building-documentation) in the directory `generated-docs`, while [Github Pages](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) expects it to be in `docs`.

 ### Symlinks for easy updates
-`package.json` contains a run target `symlinks` that will replace the subdirectories
-* aff-sockets
-* perspectives-apitypes
-* avar-monadask

-in the .psc-package directory with symlinks to projects in ~Code.
-Run this script after calling `npm install`.
+`package.json` contains a run target `symlinks` that will replace the subdirectories of dependencies that are co-developed with perspectives-core with symlinks to those projects, assuming that they live side-by-side with perspectives-core.
+Run this script after calling `npm install` or `spago install`.
 A change in this project is then immediately picked up by webpack (when watching, of course).

-**Note**.
-If a new version of `psc-0.11.7-perspectives-core3` is created, the script needs to be adapted!
+## Publishing a new version
+Before publishing a new version (through Github), all dependencies need to be up to date.
+For this we have an executable script `bumpVersions.sh`.
+One must edit this script before using it, to make sure all version variables in it have up to date values.
+Then, running this script will produce up to date versions of

+* package.json
+* packages.dhall
+* createPerspectivesLinks.sh